What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Preparing the Journal

 The first step in creating a junk journal is to prepare the journal itself.
-There are many ways to make a journal, but one simple method is to use a binder ring.
+There are many ways to make a journal, but a straightforward method is to use a binder ring.
 To do this, punch holes in the pages and cover, and then attach the pages to the binder ring.

 Alternatively, one can use a hardcover book as the base for the journal.
 To do this, remove the pages from the book and use the cover as the cover for the junk journal.
 Then, add new pages to the cover by either gluing them in or punching holes and attaching them to binder rings.